We’re ready for Strong Customer Authentication and here to help you upgrade your online checkout.

 Missed deadline could lead to declined payments.
 The requirement to perform SCA comes into effect on 14 September 2019.
 Even though there is some enforcement delay by many European regulators for online card payments, many card issuers are working towards compliance to make sure their systems are fully operational by the deadline.

 We recommend you integrate 3DS authentication to your checkout immediately to comply with PSD2 and the SCA requirements.

 PayPal has partnered with CardinalCommerce®, a wholly-owned subsidiary of Visa® focused on authenticating digital transactions, to provide 3DS authentication using a CardinalCommerce® integration.
 Their service will provide 3DS, allowing the card issuer to authenticate their customer prior to sending PayPal your sale transaction.

 If you do not have the required level of authentication, your transaction may be declined.
-Need to update this statement – this is for a date earlier than September 14

 If you directly integrated PayPal Pro to your website, then you can add the CardinalCommerce® solution yourself or work with a developer.